0rigin-c0de/weather-app/README.md

 ## About the Project

 A simple and responsive Weather web app built using HTML, CSS and Javascript.
 It uses OpenWeatherMap API to fetch Temperature, Weather, Humidity & Wind Speed details.
 We use javascript to fetch the exact location coordinates of the user.
-Background images are downloaded from daily used web-browser

 ## Built With

 - Html & CSS